purpleKarrot/purplekarrot.net/_posts/2024-09-30-refactoring-ctest.md

 ***

-What all this enables is a cleanup refactoring that may reduce the CTest codebase by about 50%.
+All of this enables a cleanup refactoring that may reduce the CTest codebase by about 50%.
 How so?

-At the moment there is a `cmCTest*Handler` instance for each build step owned by the `cmCTest` class.
-But once CTest scripting mode is the core of the implementation and the CTest command line mode is merely a legacy wrapper, the only place where for example the `cmCTestConfigureHandler` is used is the `cmCTestConfigureCommand`!
+At the moment, there is a `cmCTest*Handler` instance for each build step, owned by the `cmCTest` class.
+But once CTest scripting mode is the core of the implementation and the CTest command-line mode is merely a legacy wrapper, the only place where, for example, the `cmCTestConfigureHandler` is used is the `cmCTestConfigureCommand`!
 The first cleanup will involve moving all the handler instances from the `cmCTest` class to their corresponding command implementations.

 The second cleanup step will involve merging all the handler implementations directly into their command implementations.
-It will be no longer necessary to map "CMake variables" into "CTest configurations".
-Instead, the CMake variables are used directly, which reduces the dependency to the `cmCTest` instance.
+It will no longer be necessary to map "CMake variables" into "CTest configurations".
+Instead, the CMake variables are used directly, which reduces the dependency on the `cmCTest` instance.

 Once a `cmCTest*Command` is stateless and independent of `cmCTest`, its implementation can be turned into a free function, like all the CMake commands